PyFilesystem/webdavfs/README.rst

 License
 -------

-This module is published under the BSD license.
+This module is published under the MIT license.

 This module was sponsored and financed by Andreas Jung/ZOPYX